 Building a Healthier Soil

 Soils are made up of basically four different ingredients.
-Sand is a large rounded particle with relatively jagged edges.
+Starting off you have Sand, which is a large, rounded particle with relatively jagged edges.
 A sandy soil drains very well but has very low water retention.
 Because of the size and shape of the sand, it does not hold on to water and nutrients.
 This means you will need to water often and feed often as the soil will be quickly depleted.

 On the opposite side of sand, you can have a clay soil.
 Clay particles are microscopically small.
 In fact, you need an electron microscope to even see a single piece of clay.
 Clay particles are also very flat.
 Because of this, they stack on top of each other very closely and leave little room for air or water to pass, though.
 Clay soils don’t drain well but do hold on to water and nutrients very well.